stardustapp/graveyard/core/skylink/README.md

   (note: not related to invocation success)
 - Output: shallow export of the result, unless dest was set

-# Planned future operations
-These will be needed to support FUSE and others

 ## store
 Request:
-- Dest: abs path to drop new entries
-- Input: nested structure to store at dest
+- Input: nested structure to store
+- Dest: absolute path to drop the new entry at

 Response:
 - Ok: if the entire operation was successful

+# Planned future operations
+These will be needed to support FUSE and others

 ## copy
 Request: